christag/passwordpub/README.md

 curl http://127.0.0.1/api
 ```

-### Advanced Usage
+### Advanced Usage Examples

-Change all user's passwords in Active Directory to a random value and ouput the results.
+The following example shows a PowerShell script that can be used to change all user's passwords in Active Directory to a random value and ouput the results.

 ```
 $ADUserList = Get-ADUser -Searchbase "OU=Users,dc=domain,dc=net" - Filter *